wp-plugins/polylang/readme.txt

 == Changelog ==

+= 1.7.3 =

+* fix: additional query vars are removed from home page

 = 1.7.2 (2015-03-23) =

 * fix: comments are filtered for posts in a post type not managed by Polylang